-Here is my guide for making money on eToro in 2018.
+Here is my guide for trading on eToro in 2018.

 A lot has changed on eToro over the past year – and a lot has changed in financial markets in the past 12 months. eToro has also experienced unprecedented growth.
 This year, I'm going to round up the best ways to use the platform, the pitfalls to avoid and how to take advantage of new features.

 What is eToro

 eToro is the worlds leading social trading platform and one of the worlds largest brokers.
 The best way to describe eToro is a mix between a brokerage and a social network.
 On eToro, traders share the trades they make, and the platform allows anyone to automatically copy these trades.

 In my opinion, etoro is the future of investing – why pick stocks on your own, when you can take advantage of the experience and expertise of more talented traders.